The untold history of the US military's strange law against dueling

 When Task & Purpose asked the military branches how many service members have been charged with dueling, military officials had few answers.
 An Army spokeswoman said the service did not find any instances of disciplinary actions for dueling under Article 114 of the UCMJ going back to 2012, when its case management system came online.
 Disciplinary statistics for dueling prior to 2012 were not readily available.

-Other military officials also did not have a clear picture of whether dueling remains an issue for U.S. service members: The Air Force also found no results for dueling in its database; the Navy needed more time to research the issue; and the Marine Corps suggested that Task & Purpose file a Freedom of Information Act request on the matter and also provided the link to the Navy’s Judge Advocate Corps website.
+As for the other services: The Air Force found no results for dueling in its database; the Navy also found no instances within the past eight years of sailors being charged with dueling under Article 114; and the Marine Corps suggested that Task & Purpose file a Freedom of Information Act request on the matter and also provided the link to the Navy’s Judge Advocate Corps website.

 It is unclear if any service members have taken up dueling after leaving active duty.

-Note: This story was updated on June 22 to include information on how the Navy found no instances within the past eight years of sailors being charged with dueling under Article 114 of the Uniform Code of Military Justice.